 Lead author Simone Kuhn said – “This could mean that regular consumption of pornography more or less wears out your reward system”.

-This is in line with the hypothesis, that intense exposure to pornographic stimuli results in a down-regulation of the natural neuronal response to sexual stimuli.
+This is in line with the hypothesis that intense exposure to pornographic stimuli results in down-regulation of natural neuronal responses to sexual stimuli.
 That could explain why porn addicts are at risk to lose sexual interest in their partners, and why male porn addicts may develop pornography induced erectile dysfunction (PIED).

-Researchers confirm that “dysfunction of the reward circuitry of the brain is linked to inappropriate behavioural choices, such as compulsive drug/alcohol/gambling/porn/sex seeking, regardless of the potential negative consequences.”
+Researchers confirm that ‘dysfunction of the brain’s reward circuitry is linked to inappropriate behavioural choices, such as compulsive drug/alcohol/gambling/porn/sex seeking, regardless of the potential negative consequences.’
 In short, there is evidence of an association between porn consumption and impaired impulse control.

-Published on August 15th 2011 by the American Society of Addiction Medicine (ASAM), stating that ‘addiction is a primary chronic disease of brain reward, motivation, memory and related circuitry, and not simply a behavioural problem involving too much alcohol, drugs, gambling, and sex.
-The addicted individual pathologically pursues reward and/or relief by sexual or substance behaviour, and other behaviours’.
+A publication released August 15th 2011 by the American Society of Addiction Medicine (ASAM) is stating that ‘addiction is a primary chronic disease of brain reward, motivation, memory and related circuitry, and not simply a behavioural problem involving too much alcohol, drugs, gambling, and sex.

-Addiction is characterised by inability to control such behaviours, inability to persistently abstain, cravings and relapse, dysfunctional emotional response, diminished interpersonal relationship ability, and diminished ability to recognise the significance of their problem.
+Addiction is characterised by inability to control such behaviours, inability to persistently abstain from such behaviours, severe cravings and chronic relapse, diminished relationship ability, and impaired ability to recognise the significance of their problem.

-This is not primarily about feeling more, but about feeling less in order to cope with conscious or unconscious underlying emotional trauma and distress.
-During sexual preoccupation and activity, various neurotransmitters including noradrenaline, endorphins, oxytocin, and serotonin are secreted in larger quantities, and generate instant feelings of relief, relaxation, and elation.
+Acting out compulsive sex can be understood as a form of impulse control impairment with ‘self-medicating’ one’s emotional responses to underlying and mostly unaware early or later life trauma, dysphoria, and distress.
+During sexual preoccupation and activity, various neurotransmitters including dopamine, noradrenaline, endorphins, oxytocin, and serotonin are secreted in larger quantities, generating rewarding feelings of pleasure, relief, relaxation, and elation.

 Another psychoactive chemical named phenyl-ethyl amine or PEA is believed to play its role in the biological basis of sexual addiction.
 PEA is naturally present in states of euphoria and falling in love.
-Researchers believe that elevated levels of endogenous PEA boost excitement and infatuation, and a sexual addict’s brains may depend on elevated levels of this chemical.
+Researchers believe that elevated levels of endogenous PEA boost excitement and infatuation, and a sexual addict’s brain may depend on elevated levels of this chemical.
 PEA functions as a neuromodulator and neurotransmitter in the mammalian central nervous system.
 Phenethylamine, similar to amphetamine, releases norepinephrine.
-Abnormally low concentrations of phenethylamine may be found in persons suffering from ADHD, and abnormally high concentrations are believed to have a strong positive relationship with the occurrence of schizophrenia.

-In some cases of sexual addiction, underlying disorders including depression, OCD, Bipolar Mood Disorder, ADD/ADHD, Asperger’s Syndrome, epilepsy, or medication such as agonists designed to manage Parkinson’s disease, may influence sexual behaviour.
+In some cases of sexual addiction, underlying Brain Tumours, Epilepsy, Depression, Bipolar Disorder, OCD, ADHD, ASD, BPD, or medication such as agonists designed to manage Parkinson’s disease, may influence sexual behaviour.

-Sex Addiction Australia recommends to seek advise from a qualified medical health professional, if characteristics of behaviour suggest an underlying primary condition.
+Sex Addiction Australia recommends clients should seek advice from a qualified medical health professional if characteristics of their sexual behaviour suggests an underlying mental, or physical, health condition.